 Visual Gag where a silhouette, outline, or shadow looks like something important, but upon closer inspection, it is something completely unrelated.

 Compare with Scary Shadow Fakeout, which shows a character mistaking the vague silhouette of something ordinary for a threat.
-This is a Comedy Trope where the silhouette is extremely specific to the point where it seems like there's nothing else it could possibly be, only to reveal an improbable arrangement of objects that replicate its outline exactly.
+This is a Comedy Trope where the silhouette is extremely specific to the point where it seems like there's nothing else it could possibly be, only to reveal an improbable arrangement of objects that replicates its outline exactly.

 - The first season of the Pokémon anime has an episode where the characters take a quiz identifying Pokémon based on their silhouettes.
 One silhouette is a perfect circle.
 Most assume that it's a Voltorb or an Electrode, two spherical Pokémon, but it is actually "Jigglypuff, as seen from above."